Golden Temple: Architecture

 The sanctum is a 12.25 x 12.25 metre square with two storeys and a gold leaf dome.
 This sanctum has a marble platform that is a 19.7 x 19.7 metre square.
 It sits inside an almost square (154.5 x 148.5 m2) pool called amritsar or amritsarovar (amrit means nectar, sar is short form of sarovar and means pool).
-The pool is 5.1 metre deep and is surrounded by a 3.7 metre wide circumambulatory marble passage that is circled clockwise.
+The pool is 5.1 metres deep and is surrounded by a 3.7 metre wide circumambulatory marble passage that is circled clockwise.
 The sanctum is connected to the platform by a causeway and the gateway into the causeway is called the Darshani Ḍeorhi (from Darshana Dvara).
 For those who wish to take a dip in the pool, the Temple provides a half hexagonal shelter and holy steps to Har ki Pauri.
 Bathing in the pool is believed by many Sikhs to have restorative powers, purifying one's karma.
 Some carry bottles of the pool water home particularly for sick friends and relatives.
 The pool is maintained by volunteers who perform kar seva (community service) by draining and desilting it periodically.

+There is a section of the shrine known as the Har-Ki-Pauri, located on the backside of the temple proper, where pilgrims and worshippers can take a sip of the water from the holy temple tank.
+The water used for the daily ritual cleaning of the temple premises is also sourced from this section.
+The water is mixed with milk to dilute the milk content, with the combined solution used to clean the temple's surfaces on a daily basis.

 The sanctum has two floors.
 The Sikh Scripture Guru Granth Sahib is seated on the lower square floor for about 20 hours every day, and for 4 hours it is taken to its bedroom inside Akal Takht with elaborate ceremonies in a palki, for sukhasana and Prakash.
 The floor with the seated scripture is raised a few steps above the entrance causeway level.
 The upper floor in the sanctum is a gallery and connected by stairs.
 The ground floor is lined with white marble, as is the path surrounding the sanctum.
 The sanctum's exterior has gilded copper plates.
 The doors are gold leaf-covered copper sheets with nature motifs such as birds and flowers.
 The ceiling of the upper floor is gilded, embossed and decorated with jewels.
 The sanctum dome is semi-spherical with a pinnacle ornament.
 The sides are embellished with arched copings and small solid domes, the corners adorning cupolas, all of which are covered with gold leaf-covered gilded copper.
+There is a pavilion located on the second-floor called the Shish Mahal (mirror room).